devparikh/DataInfo/README.md

 # DataInfo
 Datainfo is a service made with Python, where you can write secret information, that is stored an can later can be accessed with the username and password in a SQLite3 Database.
+This project helped me learn Python and working with databases!